A positive bedtime routine: what is it and how can it help?

 You might have an ideal bedtime in mind – somewhere between 7 pm and 8 pm often works for young children.

-But when you’re dealing with settling problems, it’s best to start with the bedtime that’s closest to when your child naturally falls asleep.
+But if you’re dealing with settling problems, it’s best to start with the bedtime that’s closest to when your child naturally falls asleep.
 This increases the chance that the bedtime routine will become strongly linked to sleep time for your child.
 For example, if you find that your child finally falls asleep around 9 pm, start with this as a temporary bedtime.

 Moving your child’s actual bedtime towards your ideal bedtime